 - It can present a beautiful crust on the surface of the meat

-1. Find a good BBQ rub.
-Everyone has their go to rub for different types of meat.
-I have one below in my post, but don’t be afraid to experiment or buy a well reviewed store bought version.
+Everyone has their favorite BBQ rub for different types of meat.
+I have one below in my post but don’t be afraid to experiment or buy a well-reviewed store-bought version.

-2. Don’t forget to dry brine.
-Brining helps us retain moisture and flavors in meat, which is particularly crucial when use a long cooking method like barbecue smoking.
+Brining helps us retain moisture and flavors in the meat, which is particularly crucial when using a long cooking method like barbecue smoking.
 Dry brining involves lightly coating meat with coarse kosher salt.
-The salt then extracts moisture from the meat before before itself absorbing into the meat.
+The salt then extracts moisture from the meat before itself absorbing into the meat.
 This effectively locks in the flavored juices.

-4. Judge according to internal temperature.
 The best way to judge how ‘done’ meat is, is by its internal temperature.
-Forget comparing the texture it to your fist, internal temperature is key.
-With tri-tip we want to smoke it to 110°F, and then sear it until 125°F. Anything lower and it’ll be unsafe to eat, anything higher and it’ll be tough and dry.
-To ensure the most accurate temperature reading possible, invest in a good meat prove thermometer.
+Forget comparing the texture to your fist, internal temperature is key.
+With tri-tip, we want to smoke it to 110°F, and then sear it until 125°F. Anything lower and it’ll be unsafe to eat, anything higher and it’ll be tough and dry.
+To ensure the most accurate temperature reading possible, invest in a good meat probe thermometer.
 You won’t regret it.

-6. Slice against the grain.
 When you are ready to slice your tri-tip, the best way to do so without deforming the meat is to cut it against the grain.
 This can be a bit tricky as the grain in tri-tip tends to radiate from its corner, and then go in two directions.
-The best way then to combat it is to cut the meat in half from corner to crook, and then slice it.
-Learn how to do it here.
+The best way to combat it is to cut the meat in half from corner to crook, and then slice it.

 What to look for in a good tri-tip